×

 Digital Wallets – Risk Assessment

 Transactions made using digital wallets through cashless wagering accounts create digital records.
-While deposits and withdrawals within casino premises are subjected to currency transaction reporting requirements, other digital wallet transactions are not.
+While deposits and withdrawals within casino premises are subject to currency transaction reporting requirements, transactions using other digital wallets are not.
 In this case, casino operators must implement efficient transaction review procedures capable of detecting suspicious activities.

 The American Gaming Association advises,